You’re eager to purchase your first house but realise that your income exceeds the HDB BTO income ceiling. What other choices do you have?

 If you don’t consider the condo facilities and only compare the actual unit itself, this seems a lot less comfortable than a 4-room resale flat near an MRT station, which you can get at a similar price point.
 For $700,000, you can get a new-ish 3-room HDB flat on a high floor in a desirable, city fringe neighbourhood with money left over for renovation.

 In terms of how long a new launch condo will take to build, we’re looking at a similar timeline to BTO flats.
-Construction delays brought on by pandemic-induced manpower and supply shortages means you’ll have to wait.
+Construction delays brought on by pandemic-induced manpower and supply shortages mean you’ll have to wait.
 But if you’re looking at a resale condominium, you can move in more quickly.

 HDB Resale Flat, EC, or Condo: Which Should You Choose?

-If you value having a larger space and already have your own gym membership, an HDB resale flat may be the most cost-effective option for you.
+If you value having a larger space and already have your gym membership, an HDB resale flat may be the most cost-effective option for you.

 If you prefer to live in a property with condo facilities, new ECs are a good option as they are still a type of subsidised property and cheaper than most private condo units.